-A 2015 study found that partners’ empathy was a strong predictor of their chances of a successful relationship (Plopa, Kaźmierczak, & Karasiewicz, 2016).
+Plopa, Kaźmierczak, and Karasiewicz (2016) found that partners’ empathy was a strong predictor of their chances of a successful relationship.

 - Better parenting:

-Empathy makes parents more resilient and better able to face the challenges associated with bringing up children (Geiger, Piel, Lietz, & Julien-Chinn, 2016).
+Empathy makes parents more resilient and better able to face the challenges associated with raising children (Geiger, Piel, Lietz, & Julien-Chinn, 2016).

-Psychologist Robert Ornstein and biologist Paul Ehrlich, in Humanity on a Tightrope, point out that while we are hardwired to empathize with those closest to us, by extending humanity’s compassion, we will be able to tackle the challenges ahead, from global warming, pandemics, and war (Ehrlich & Ornstein, 2012).
+Psychologist Robert Ornstein and biologist Paul Ehrlich, in Humanity on a Tightrope (2012), point out that while we are hardwired to empathize with those closest to us, by extending humanity’s compassion, we will be able to tackle the challenges ahead, from global warming to pandemics and war.

 8 Strategies to Develop Empathy